niccikaufman/niccikaufman/README.md

 ## 📒 Follow me on my journey to becoming a software engineer!
 - 🌱  I’m learning intermediate JavaScript and CSS.
-- 🍕  My current project is a single page online pizza ordering site.
+- 🍕  My current project is a journal site.
 - 😄  Pronouns: they/them/she/her

 ## 🧰 Tech Stack